cloudmesh-community/fa18-523-60/project-report/report.md

 the project along with its benefits and funding requirements [@www-voelker].
 The video is shown on the *Kickstarter* project webpage along with the number of backers, the amount of funds received/pledged as well as the fundraising goal.
-As each project is timed, the time remaining in the *Kickstarter* promotion is shown on the project page as well.
-Since the platform is based on an *all or nothing* funding model, pledged funds are not available to the entrepreneurs until the end of the funding period which is determined by the goal-setting statement [@www-voelker].
-The financial transcations occur only in cases where a projects meets its initial targets and funding expectations [@www-voelker].
-If the initial target is exceeded, the project received all funding as well as the excess of its goal.
+Since each project is timed, the time remaining in the *Kickstarter* promotion is shown on the project page as well.
+The platform is based on an *all or nothing* funding model which means that the pledged funds are not available to the entrepreneurs until the end of the funding period, which is determined by the goal-setting statement [@www-voelker].
+The financial transcations occur only in cases where projects meet their initial targets and funding expectations [@www-voelker].
+If the initial target is exceeded, the project receives all funding as well as the excess of its goal.

 Our project includes several big data technologies while exploring the *Kickstarter* dataset collected in the 2009-2018 timeframe and